 - Establishing and operating a plan — There are numerous requirements you must follow when initiating your small business 401(k).
 You have to:

 - Arrange a trust fund for plan assets

 - Develop a record keeping system

-- Provide plan information to eligible employees
+- Provide plan information to participant

 Call Correct Capital to Set Up a 401(k) For Your Small Business in Ballwin, MO

-If you own a small business in Ballwin, MO, you want to focus on why you started your business – not being distracted by administrative tasks you may or may not be knowledgeable about.
+If you own a small business in Ballwin, MO, you want to focus on why you started your business – not being distracted by retirement plan responsibilities you may or may not be knowledgeable about.
 As a Registered Investment Advisor with CERTIFIED FINANCIAL PLANNER® professionals, Correct Capital can both help position your and your employees' money for growth while giving you peace of mind that your small business's 401(k) plan is being operated efficiently and correctly.
 To start setting up a 401(k) for your small Ballwin, MO business today, call Correct Capital at 314-930-401(k) or contact us online.